 When a path fails, it is no longer used by Secure Path.
-After the path is repaired, Secure Path automatically begins using the path with the designated load-balancing policy.
+After the path is repaired, Secure Path automatically begins using the path with the designated load balancing policy.
 No user action is necessary.

-If a path to the device has been serviced and the device recovery does not occur, check whether the autopath recover process has been terminated inadvertently.
-If so, restart the recovery process by executing the autopath recover command.
+If a path to the device has been serviced and the device recovery does not occur, check whether the autopath monitor process has been terminated inadvertently.
+If so, restart the recovery process by executing the autopath monitor command.

-For more information, see The autopath recover command.
+For more information, see autopath monitor command.